boa2004plaust/SEL-CNN/README.md

-# A Simple Efficient Light-weighted CNN for 5G LOS/NLOS Identification
+# A Simple Efficient Light-weight CNN Method for LOS/NLOS Identification in 5G Networks
-Code for A Simple Efficient Light-weighted CNN for 5G LOS/NLOS Identification
+Code for A Simple Efficient Light-weight CNN Method for LOS/NLOS Identification in 5G Networks

-Author: Yasong Zhu, Jiabao Wang, Bing Xu*, Peng Liu, Wangdong Qi.

 Last Update: 16/10/2022